blackducksoftware/perceptor/README.md

 # Perceptor

 Perceptor is an API server and event handler for consuming, storing, and queueing various workloads associated with responding to events that occur in distributed orchestration systems.
 Canonically, it manages information related to container events that happen in cloud native orchestration systems (i.e. openshift, kubernetes, ...).
-It is meant to live in a decoupled state from its companion containers, which are called perceivers, described in the next section of this README.

-The Perceptor REST API is documented [here](./api/perceptor-swagger-spec.json), and can be consumed from any programming language.

 # Perceptor core